 Posted On: Wednesday, January 24, 2018

 Changes in DC magnetic field levels near an electron microscope or e-beam lithography tool degrade image quality and inhibit production.
 A change in DC fields often results in image distortion, a blurred image, or image drift.
-Common sources of change in DC fields are variation in the Earth’s magnetic field and the movement of ferromagnetic objects.
-Ferromagnetic objects including elevators, trains, trucks, and metal doors which are common in and around many urban laboratories.
+Common sources of change in DC magnetic fields are variation in the Earth’s magnetic field and the movement of ferromagnetic objects.
+Ferromagnetic objects including elevators, trains, trucks, and metal doors, which are common in and around many urban laboratories.
 The approach to resolving these issues varies based on each laboratory’s unique design and setup.

 Frequently, lab owners can remove the source, such as replacing metal doors with a non-ferromagnetic alternative.
-However, if the lab owner cannot remove the source, the laboratory requires DC magnetic field shielding or a DC magnetic field cancelling system.
+However, if the lab owner cannot remove the source, the laboratory requires DC magnetic field shielding or a DC magnetic field canceling system.
 Vibration Engineering Consultants can measure the magnitude of change in DC field in your laboratory, identify the source, and provide expert advice to optimize the performance of your microscope or e-beam lithography tool.

 DC magnetic fields can be confusing.
 The Earth has a magnetic field ranging from 0.25 to 0.65 milligauss that fluctuates over time and throughout the day.
 Scientists believe that electric currents in the conductive material of the Earth’s molten lava core generate this changing field.
 Therefore, all electron microscopes are located in the Earth’s changing DC magnetic field.

-If you think that your laboratory space might have change in DC field problems, VEC can help.
-We conduct detailed measurements to quantify the size of the changes in DC field in your space.
-In addition, we pinpoint the sources of change in DC field levels and provide detailed remediation recommendations.
-If a DC magnetic field cancelling system is required, VEC will design and install a system based off your unique tool and laboratory requirements.
+If you think that your laboratory space might have DC magnetic field problems, VEC can help.
+We conduct detailed measurements to quantify the size of the changes in DC magnetic fields in your space.
+Also, we pinpoint the sources and provide detailed remediation recommendations.
+If a DC magnetic field canceling system is required, VEC will design and install a system based on your unique tool and laboratory requirements.